everything you need to know when booking a boat trip

 BOAT DEPARTURE POINT

-If you have checked with the booking office that conditions are fine for your trip, make your way to the boat departure point at St. Justinians Lifeoboat Station (SA62 6PY).
-Access to the lifeboat station is down a large flight of steep concrete steps with handrails to the base of the cliff, up a steep flight of steps with handrails to the top of the lifeboat station then along the lifeboat station slipway, see the photographs below.
-Make your way to the bottom of the concrete steps leading to the Lifeboat Station and approach our boarding master 15 minutes before departure time.
+Access to the lifeboat station is down a large flight of steep concrete steps with handrails to the base of the cliff, up a steep flight of steps with handrails to the top of the lifeboat station then along the lifeboat station slipway, see the photographs below so that you can decide if this access is suitable for you.
+Make your way to the bottom of the concrete steps leading to the Lifeboat Station and approach our boarding master who will be waiting to check you in.

 Passengers may cancel their booking with full refund no later than 24 hours before sailing.
 We reserve the right to cancel trips without warning due to bad weather conditions or for safety reasons, in which case you will be offered an alternative trip or receive a full refund.